Dynamics of continued fractions and distribution of modular symbols: Distribution of modular symbols

 \section{Distribution of modular symbols}

-In this section, we show that the modular symbols are non-degenerate specialisation of the modular partition vectors in both zero and positive characterestics.
+In this section, we show that the modular symbols are non-degenerate specialisation of the modular partition functions in both zero and positive characteristics.
 Using this, we deduce the distribution results on the modular symbols from those on the modular partitions.